allenc125789/Homelab/README.md

 ## -Network

 Designing my network was made extremley easy with Netbox.
-I decided to go with a 26/ subent, as it (1) will allow growth if I decide to add more devices to my network without being too unessesarily large
+I decided to go with a 26/ subent, as it (1) will allow growth if I decide to add more devices to my network without being too unessesarily large, and (2) helps ease the process of organizing.

 **Network Map**

+**IP Ranges**

+**IP Reservations**